brandford7/astro-blog-2/src/content/posts/third-party-react-libraries.md

 Managing state in complex applications can be challenging.
 The following libraries provide robust solutions:

-- **Redux**: A predictable state container for JavaScript apps, Redux helps manage application state and logic outside the UI layer, making state mutations more predictable and traceable. citeturn0search2
+- **Redux**: A predictable state container for JavaScript apps, Redux helps manage application state and logic outside the UI layer, making state mutations more predictable and traceable.
+  With the release of Redux-Toolkit, state management with redux has become easier.
+Redux-Toolkit can be used to manage client-side state, while Redux-Toolkit Query can be used for server-side state management.

-- **MobX**: An alternative to Redux, MobX simplifies state management by using observables to automatically track and react to state changes, reducing boilerplate code. citeturn0search2
+- **MobX**: An alternative to Redux, MobX simplifies state management by using observables to automatically track and react to state changes, reducing boilerplate code.

 ## 2. UI Component Libraries